RBEGamer/CageLight/README.md

 * soldering stuff
 * hot glue
 * wires, ....
+* a 3D Printer for the case (optional)

 # BUILD
 * Open the downloaded sketch (`src/cage_light`) and see the pin config or change it!
 * connect the input of the step down converter to the power supply
-* connect the output of the step down converter to the VI and GND of the ESP8266 board
+* connect the output of the step down converter to the `VI` and `GND` of the ESP8266 board
-* connect the step down converter to VCC and GND of the relays board
+* connect the step down converter to `VCC` and `GND of the relays board
-* connect 3.3V and GND from the ESP8266 board to the power pins of the RTC module
+* connect `3.3V` and `GND` from the ESP8266 board to the power pins of the RTC module
 * connect the I2C interface from the RTC module to the in the config set pins of the ESP8266 board
 * connect the in the config set pins for the relay outputs of the ESP8266 board to the channel input of the relais